Hardhat-Enterprises/AutoAudit/docs/ci_cd_pipeline.md

    Installs Python dependencies using `pipenv` and Node.js dependencies using `npm ci` for deterministic installs.

 3. **Static Code Analysis**
-   Runs SonarQube scanner and linters (`flake8`, `eslint`) to enforce code quality and security standards.
+   Runs SonarQube scanner and linters (e.g., `flake8`, `eslint`) to enforce code quality and security standards.

 4. **Unit and Integration Testing**
    Executes automated test suites with coverage reporting.
 Minimum coverage threshold is 90%.